getredash/website/src/pages/kb/user-guide/querying/query-parameters.md

 #### Quick Date and Date-Range Options

 When you add a Date or Date Range parameter to your query, the selection widget shows a blue lightning bolt glyph.
 Click it to see dynamic values like "last month", "yesterday", or "last year".
-These values updated dynamically every day.
+These values update dynamically every day.

 ![](/assets/images/docs/gitbook/quick-date-range.png)